jhannes/certificate-fun/SCRIPT.md

    certificate.
 But it will not accept any certificate you already have because it requires the same CA as we just created.
 Press escape and you will still come to the server
 2. Go to "Show client certificate" and the server will respond that it has no client certificate
-3. Let's ask the server to generate a key and certificate for us.
+3. Let's ask the CA server to generate a key and certificate for us.
 Enter `CN=whatever` as Common name and "Generate p12-file"
 4. You will now get a file downloaded on your computer.
 Install it as a personal certificate
 5. When you restart the browser you can now see your client certificate
+6. You have to add `https.server`

 **Note**: In this scenario, the server has the chance to sniff the client certificate, which is not ideal.
 We will look at ways to avoid this.